- Economic Development

 Providing up-to-date information on Medicare, supplements and health insurance to older adults, caregivers, and disabled adults.

-Linking older adults, caregivers, and disabled adults with needed services.
+Linking older adults and caregivers with needed services.

-The purpose of the program is to provide a nutritious meal to persons age 60 or older, and their spouses of any age, and to provide socialization to reduce isolation.
+Providing nutritious meals to persons age 60 or older, and their spouses of any age, and providing socialization to reduce isolation.

 |Individuals & Caregivers||Volunteers|

 Jan 31 @ 11:25 am

 RT @AgingSC: Data loss happens more often than you might think.
 Back up your important files.
 These include medical records, financial doc…

 Jan 31 @ 11:24 am

 RT @GreerCPW: Oh👋🏼 👋🏾 Just popping by to remind you that wipes clog pipes!
 Wipes, rags and feminine products cannot be flushed down the t…